Code-Institute-Submissions/rempire18-moneybranch_JanResub/README.md

 # Acknowlegement

-## I would like to thank my mentor for her guidance, Kieron and the education department for giving me generous extensions to submit this project, Lee for encouraging me when I was giving up.
+## I would like to thank my mentor for her guidance, Kieron and the education department for giving me numerous and generous extensions to submit this project, Lee for encouraging me when I was giving up.

 ## youtube for the videos on "how to"(pardon me I forgot the authors and personalities involved)